pikepdf/pikepdf/docs/tutorial.rst

 PDF dictionaries are represented as :class:`pikepdf.Dictionary` objects, and names are of type :class:`pikepdf.Name`.
-A page is just a dictionary with certain required keys and a reference to the document's "page tree". (pikepdf manages the page tree for you.)
+A page is just a dictionary with certain required keys that is referenced by the PDF's "page tree". (pikepdf manages the page tree for you.)

 .. ipython::